 If none of the real estate options appeal to you or the uncertainty puts you off, one of the other investment types may provide a better route toward your Golden Visa.

-The entrepreneur option is one of the most overlooked aspects of the Golden Visa program.
+The entrepreneur option is one of the most overlooked aspects of Portugal’s Golden Visa program.
 It is not for everyone, but if you fit the bill, it could save you €500,000 in real estate investments and still get you an EU residence permit.